mastercomfig/mastercomfig/docs/features.md

 ## Bug Fixes

-* Fixed blocky lightmaps not working on low quality
 * Fixed match HUD not fully disappearing when disabled
 * Fixed tournament settings lingering into local servers